-The building provides space for an expected 5,000 business students and employs “cluster classrooms,” encouraging students to learn from peers in group settings as much as from professors teaching classes.
+Located on the University of Nebraska—Lincoln campus, Howard L. Hawks Hall provides space for an expected 5,000 business students and employs “cluster classrooms,” encouraging students to learn from peers in group settings as much as from professors teaching classes.
 The design also provides for expanded student services, mock interview rooms, career services and tutoring spaces, a unique finance lab in which students will learn through technology and databases, new spaces for actuarial science, entrepreneurship and leadership, as well as study lounges, and a cafe for students between classes.

 - The HVAC system is comprised of seven air handling systems.
 AHUs have incorporated a fan matrix technology comprised of multiple direct-drive plenum supply and return fans as dictated by unit airflow capacities.